Joan Whitney Kramer

-Joan Whitney Kramer (June 26, 1914 – July 12, 1990) was an American singer and songwriter.
+Joan Whitney Kramer (June 26, 1914 – July 12, 1990), also known as Zoe Parenteau and Joan Whitney, was an American singer and songwriter.

 Early years

-Kramer was born Zoe Parenteau in Pittsburgh, Pennsylvania.
-Her early music training came while singing in the choir in her church.
-She attended Finch College in New York City.
+Born as Zoe Parenteau in Pittsburgh, Pennsylvania on June 26, 1914, Parenteau received her early music training while singing in the choir of the church she attended.

+She subsequently attended Finch College in New York City.